Vasie1337/driver-remapper/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Disclaimer

-This software is provided for educational and research purposes only.
-Usage of this software for attacking targets without prior mutual consent is illegal.
-The developers are not responsible for any misuse or damage caused by this program.

 ## Contributing

 Contributions are welcome.
 Please feel free to submit a Pull Request.